juliusmendizabal/ECE-2112-PA-4/README.md

 Vis = [“Name”, “Gender”, “Track”, “Math<70”]; hometown is constant as Visayas
 <img width="546" height="98" alt="image" src="https://github.com/user-attachments/assets/bb2d5b3a-417a-45e7-a45d-c091b4583d3c" />

+**This first problem is divided into two parts, part a and part b:**

 *`.style.hide(axis="index")` was used in the two parts of Problem 1 to hide the index column of the dataframe and match the example output provided above.

-This first problem is divided into two parts, part a and part b.

 **In part a,** we're tasked to create the following data frames with the format; Instru = [“Name”, “GEAS”, “Electronics >70”]; where track is constant as Instrumentation and hometown as Luzon.
 We are able to do this using the code below.
 ```python